CMP2804/report/report.md

 This sets the fourth column of the object’s transformation matrix, which is for position.
 The third column is set to step, which sets the scale of the object.

+In order to provide an easy in-editor way of setting up sound generation Ethan created the `SoundMaker` component which uses Odin Inspector serialisation for changing how the points are emitted and their behaviour, i.e. lifespan.
+This allowed us to interact with the point cloud system without needing any in-depth knowledge about how it works.
+As shown in figure 1, the range and spherical sector is shown whilst the `SoundMaker` component is selected, and updates in real-time with the inspector values.
+Figure 2 shows the various inspector values which can be changed, split into sections using Odin Inspector.
+There is a button to start and stop emission for testing purposes.

 # Testing Strategy (Stevie)